jeffbaumes/splait/README.md

 # Todo

-- [ ] Redo place
+- [ ] Different brushes
 - [ ] Generate as you move around the world
 - [ ] Clouds
 - [ ] Rain, snow
 - [ ] Multiplayer
+- [ ] Decrease what is stored per gaussian
-- [ ] Don't allow particles to overlap, fill out space
+- [ ] Don't allow particles to overlap when simulating, fill out space

 # Done

+- [x] Redo place
 - [x] Player physics
 - [x] Keep world.gaussianList up to date for player physics and take/place
 - [x] Player affects objects, can push them around (special gaussian that can is sent to sim each time)